jk-oster/laravel-collection-trend/docs/README.md

 ## Usage

-To generate a trend for your model, import the ``JkOster\CollectionTrend\CollectionTrend`` class and pass along a model or query.
+To generate a trend for your model, import the ``JkOster\CollectionTrend\CollectionTrend`` class and pass along a collectable.

 Example: